TheProdigyLeague/TheProdigyLeague/README.md

 * 🏚️ Section 8, 230 - 👎
 * ⛽ "If you just work hard you will succeed" - 👎
 * 🎚️ Death by Powerpoint - 👎
+* 🥼 Requiring a doctorate and a PhD to understand how computers work - 👎

 <hr>